MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### DiscoverPageContextEnabled

-  #### Enable Discover access to page contents for AAD profiles (deprecated)
+  #### Enable Discover access to page contents for AAD profiles

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.

   #### Supported versions:

-  - On Windows and macOS since 113 or later
+  - On Windows and macOS since 113, until 127

   #### Description

-  This policy is being deprecated and will be obsoleted in Edge 127. and two new Edge Policies are taking its place.
+  This policy has been obsoleted as of Edge 127.
+Two new Edge Policies have taken its place.
 Those policies are CopilotPageContext (Control Copilot access to page contents for AAD profiles), and CopilotCDPPageContext (Control Copilot with Commerical Data Protection access to page contents for AAD profiles).

-The current policy doesn't allow for separate control of Copilot and Copilot with Commercial Data Protection.
+This policy did not allow for separate control of Copilot and Copilot with Commercial Data Protection.
 The new policies allow separate control of these versions of Copilot.
-The new policies will also allow admins to force-enable Copilot access to Edge page contents by enabling the policy, whereas DiscoverPageContextEnabled only allows force-disabling of Copilot page access.
+The new policies also allow admins to force-enable Copilot access to Edge page contents by enabling the policy, whereas DiscoverPageContextEnabled only allowed force-disabling of Copilot page access.

 This policy controls Discover access to page contents for AAD profiles.
 Discover is an extension that hosts Bing Chat.
 In order to summarize pages and interact with text selections, it needs to be able to access the page contents.
 When enabled, page contents will be sent to Bing.
 This policy does not affect MSA profiles.